api3m/api3tools/README.md

 ### Network

-Specify which network/chain to search with -n (--network).
+Specify which network/chain to search with --network (-n).
 Each supported network has a config file in the networks folder that defaults to using a free RPC node.
 You can add/edit config files to configure your own RPC node or to add new networks.

 ```sh
 $ rrplogs full --network polygon  # Search Polygon mainnet